Table of Contents

 • Find your unique angle: Unless you’re a particular kind of manufacturer, it’s unlikely you’ll build a unique product line.

-However, every business, including yours, needs to find a unique angle, whether through the variety and combinations of products you offer, how you generate leads, or how you set your prices.
+However, every business, including yours, needs to find a unique angle, whether through the variety and combinations of products you offer or how you set your prices.

 So, before you look at the Amazon marketplace at all, think about which markets most interest you.